General Symptoms of OCD

 • The person recognizes the obsessive thoughts, impulses, or images are a product of his or her own mind, and are not based in reality.

-Symptoms of OCD (compulsions)
+The General Symptoms of OCD (compulsions)

 • The behaviors or mental acts are aimed at preventing or reducing distress or preventing some dreaded event or situation; however, these behaviors or mental acts are not actually connected to the issue, or they are excessive.

-Additionally, at some point the individual must realize his/her obsessions or compulsions are unreasonable or excessive.
-Moreover, the obsessions or compulsions must be time-consuming (taking up more than one hour per day), cause distress, or cause impairment in social, occupational, or educational functioning.
-Depending on the person, OCD may be accompanied with feelings of depression and / or anxiety.
-It is advisable some form of OCD treatment is used to help overcome these symptoms.
+Additionally symptoms of OCD include the individual coming to the realization his/her obsessions are unreasonable or excessive.
+Moreover, the obsessions or compulsions must be time-consuming (taking up more than one hour per day), cause distress, or impairment in social, occupational, or educational functions.
+The OCD may be accompanied with feelings of depression and / or anxiety.
+Some form of emotional or mental disruption is noticed.

 These are only the general symptoms of OCD.
 For a more in depth look at OCD see specific signs of obsessions and compulsions